Joe DiMaggio's 56-game hitting streak: Surpassing Sisler and Keeler

 Although the press ran stories on DiMaggio passing Sisler's modern-day record and the achievement received fan acclaim, newspapers had discussed the longer mark set by Keeler in some prior accounts, and DiMaggio had been made aware of Keeler's run by a reporter.
 The Yankees faced the Red Sox in a doubleheader, with DiMaggio in position to tie Keeler's single-season record with hits in each game.
 In front of 53,000 spectators at Yankee Stadium, he popped out in the first inning and grounded out in the third.
 Two innings later, DiMaggio and pitcher Mike Ryba battled to a full count, before DiMaggio hit a high chopper that never left the infield.
 Red Sox third baseman Jim Tabor fielded the ball, but his throw was off-target as a hustling DiMaggio reached first base.
 Daniel ruled the play a hit, extending the streak.
 It was the first of two hits for DiMaggio in the game, which the Yankees won 7–2.
 In the second game of the doubleheader, he quickly tied Keeler's 44-game run with a first-inning single.

 On July 2, DiMaggio attempted to break Keeler's record for the longest single-season MLB hitting streak, against the Red Sox at Yankee Stadium.
 His first at-bat nearly produced a record-breaking hit, but Red Sox outfielder Stan Spence made a leaping catch to temporarily deny him the mark.
-Following a groundout in the third inning, DiMaggio batted again in the fifth and hit a home run to left field, which gave him MLB's longest single-season hitting streak at 45 games.
+Following a groundout in the third inning, DiMaggio batted again in the fifth.
+This time he hit a home run to left field over the head of Ted Williams, which gave him MLB's longest single-season hitting streak at 45 games.
 After the Yankees' next game was postponed due to rain, the team next played on July 5 against the Athletics, and DiMaggio wasted no time lengthening his streak to 46 games; in the first inning, he hit another home run.